elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 This migration strategy of write/update operations means that a user's data will be migrated incrementally, and that both types of data (non-migrated and migrated saved objects) will coexist for an indeterminate amount of time.
 Therefore we have to maintain backwards data compatibility for the non-migrated data types.

-The migration logic should take place as a first step within the handler logic of all endpoints that carry out write/update endpoint operations, and the endpoint should return the already-migrated rule(s).
+The migration logic should take place within the handler logic of all endpoints that carry out write/update endpoint operations, and the endpoint should return the already-migrated rule(s).

 ##### Rule Management endpoints that should include migration-on-write logic